deadproject/FixOs/README.md

 - **File Explorer Tweaks:**
   - Remove Home and Gallery from the File Explorer view.
   - Remove the Home page from Windows Settings.
+  - Open File Explorer to This PC instead of Quick access.

 #### **FixOs Integration**:
 FixOs brings a set of post-installation tweaks to further refine the user experience.
 Some of the key features of FixOs include: